-Arbroath is a traditional links course with subtle undulations throughout its entire length.
-Natural and exposed, it can be influenced by the invigorating sea breezes from the east.
+Arbroath is a traditional links golf course in Scotland with subtle undulations providing testing challenges throughout its entire length.
+Natural and exposed, it can be influenced by, the invigorating sea breezes from the east.

-The course was originally designed by Old Tom Morris in 1877, however it has since been redesigned, first by Willie Fernie in 1907 and then altered again by James Braid in 1931.
+This challenging links course in Scotland was originally designed by Old Tom Morris in 1877, however it has since been redesigned, first by Willie Fernie in 1907 and then altered again by James Braid in 1931.
 It features seven opening holes that head straight out into the links, three cut back and the rest follow the main East Coast railway line that separates the fairways from the beach.

-Arbroath is a real treat for discerning golfers who love playing links courses and is well worth including in a golfing break to Carnoustie Country.
+Only a short 10 minute drive from neighbouring Carnoustie, Arbroath is a real treat for discerning golfers who love links courses and is well worth including in a Scottish golf trip.